alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 ![Bet 3](02_Bet3.jpg)

 **Discussion:**
- - Lexical meaning: House (certain)
+ - Lexical meaning: House (certain).
  - House shape: found multiple.
  - Paleo Hebrew letter shape: found multiple.
- - Ktav Ashuri (Assyrian script) letter shape: found multiple.
+ - Ktav Ashuri (Assyrian script) letter shape: similar to Paleo Hebrew.

-The regions where the ecliptic path bisects the Milky Way I find more difficult as there are multiple shapes that match the meaning of the letter.
-Shapes found in both west sunset and east sunrise orientations of the Milky Way.
+The regions where the ecliptic path bisects the Milky Way I find more difficult in that there are multiple shapes that match the meaning of the letter.
+Top row of the above image represents looking West as the Milky Way goes toward sunset where a simple house is seen wide at the bottom narrow at the top.
+The bottom row is the Milky Way as it rises in the east, which has two temple-like houses.
+The last resembling the temple that David and Solomon worked had a tall front face and two pillars in front.

 [Decoding Beth: a House shape in the nebula? #21](https://www.youtube.com/watch?v=kCLfgkLFryU)